Jack Wilshere: Bournemouth boss Eddie Howe wishes midfielder well

 - From the section Football

-Bournemouth boss Eddie Howe says he is identifying transfer targets for next season - and has wished midfielder Jack Wilshere well for the future.
+Bournemouth boss Eddie Howe says he is identifying transfer targets for next season - and is unlikely to re-sign England midfielder Jack Wilshere

 Wilshere, 25, has been on loan with the Cherries most of the season from Arsenal but has missed the end of the campaign with a fractured leg.